Simple Board-and-Spade Method

 Manual Lawn Edger / Half-Moon Edging Spade

-This is the main cutting tool shown in the video.
+This is the main grass and soil cutting tool shown in the video.

 A half-moon or flat manual lawn edger allows you to press straight down and cut a clean vertical edge.